AdaptableTools/openfin-demo/README.md

 > This can be hidden / displayed via a button in the Application Toolbar

 ## Notifications and Alerts
-The Positions Blotter has been set up to fire an [Adaptable Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) when any Position is greater than 50,000.
+The Positions Blotter has been set up to fire an [Adaptable Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) when any Position is greater than 70,000.

 The Alert has been configured with the *ShowInOpenFin* property set to true (something only available when running in the OpenFin container).

-The result is that the Alert is displayed as an [OpenFin Notification](https://www.npmjs.com/package/openfin-notifications) and appears at the side of the grid when triggered.
+The result is that, when triggered, the Alert is displayed as an [OpenFin Notification](https://www.npmjs.com/package/openfin-notifications) and appears at the side of the grid.

-The Notification has been designed with 2 action buttons.
-In each case we handle the button click event and access the AdapTable API to peform a relevant task:
+The Notification has been designed with 2 [action buttons](https://cdn.openfin.co/docs/services/notifications/stable/api/modules/actions.html).
+In each case the demo app handles the button click event and accesses the AdapTable API to peform a relevant task:
-- **Increase Limit**: This will add 1,000 to the amount that the Position must be before it is triggered.
+- **Increase Limit**: adds 1,000 to the Position amount that, when exceeded, triggeres the Alert.
 (Note how after clicking this button, next time the Alert fires it shows the updated limit as its trigger.)

-- **Show Me**: This will highlight the Cell that triggered the Alert and also make the grid 'jump' to show that cell if it was not already in view.
+- **Show Me**: highlights the Cell that triggered the Alert and also make the grid 'jump' to show that cell if it was not already in view.

 ## Live Export
 AdapTable ships with many compelling, extra features, only available when it is running in the OpenFin container.